xtendui/xtendui/src/gatsby/markdown/extensions/slider/group.md

 ###Group

-With `"groupMq": {MediaQuery: Number}` you set a decimal number from 0 to 1 to group the slides with a factor of the **drag.dragger** width available.
+With `groupMq: { MediaQuery: Number }` you set a decimal number from 0 to 1 to group the slides with a factor of the **drag.dragger** width available.

-`MediaQuery` is a media query, you can have multiple, for example `"groupMq": {"all": 1, "(min-width: 768px)": 0.8}`.
+`MediaQuery` is a media query, you can have multiple, for example `groupMq: { 'all': 1, '(min-width: 768px)': 0.8 }`.

-By default it's set to `"groupMq": {"all": 0.8}`.
+By default it's set to `groupMq: { 'all': 0.8 }`.

 <demo>
   <demovanilla src="inline/demos/slider/group-responsive">
   </demovanilla>
 </demo>

-Set to `"groupMq": false` to disable automatic grouping of slides.
+Set to `groupMq: false` to disable automatic grouping of slides.

 <demo>
   <demovanilla src="inline/demos/slider/group-false">